 The date of the 'first tax assessment notice or equivalent which results or is likely to result in double taxation within the meaning of Article 1 of the Arbitration Convention, e.g. due to a transfer pricing adjustment', is considered as the starting point for the three-year period.
+A request is considered as presented in the meaning of Article 6 (1) AC when it contains the information listed in (point 5 (a) (i) - (vii) CoC (Preference to be updated)).
 As far as transfer pricing cases are concerned, Member States are recommended to apply this definition also to the determination of the three-year period as provided for in Article 25.1 of the OECD Model Tax Convention on Income and on Capital and implemented in the double taxation treaties between Member States.